steampixel/simplePHPRouter/README.md

 Route::run('/api/v1');
 ```

 Do not forget to edit the basepath in .htaccess too if you are on Apache2.
-In order to run the test files correctly inside a basepath you should also adjust the navigation links inside the index.php.

 ## Enable case sensitive routes, trailing slashes and multi match mode
 The second, third and fourth parameters of `Route::run('/', false, false, false);` are set to false by default.